thilini-rathnayaka/PastelDreamsBakery_Web_App/README.md

-##Project Overview
+**Project Overview**

-**Pastel Dreams Bakery** is an interactive web application designed to simulate a magical online bakery experience.
+**🎂 Pastel Dreams Bakery** is an interactive web application designed to simulate a magical online bakery experience.
 The project focuses on combining creativity, usability, and modern web technologies to provide users with an engaging platform where they can explore beautiful cake designs and place custom orders.

 Unlike typical static websites, this application introduces a dreamy pastel aesthetic with elegant design elements and interactive features to create a memorable digital bakery experience.

 This project was developed as part of a university coursework project to demonstrate practical knowledge of modern web design technologies and interactive web development.

-##Website Theme
+**Website Theme**

 The website follows a custom creative theme called “Pastel Dreams Bakery.”

 The theme is inspired by a magical bakery environment with the following design elements: